-Saffron and licorice risotto, or rather very fragrant saffron pistils.
-I admit I love risottos, so I’m biased in saying it’s special, let alone I also love plain rice… clinic stuff!
-I heard about this recipe from my family and immediately my curiosity was piqued like a light bulb, I have to try it immediately.
-Said and done, I got all the main ingredients and got to work.
-For rice, I used Carnaroli from the ‘superfino’ group, one of the most well-known and used varieties in cooking.
-Italy is the leading European producer of rice, with many crops concentrated in Piedmont and Lombardy.
-The numerous varieties can be categorized into four major categories that naturally take into account the characteristics of the grain according to length, consistency, and shape, which are:
+Saffron and licorice risotto, or rather, fragrant saffron pistils.
+I must admit that I love risottos, so I’m biased in saying it’s special; in fact, I even love plain rice… a clinic thing!
+I’ve heard about this recipe in my family, and immediately my curiosity was piqued as if a light bulb had turned on, I must try it immediately.
+So, having acquired all the main ingredients, I got to work.
+For rice, I used Carnaroli from the “superfino” group, one of the most known and used varieties in cooking.
+Italy is the largest European producer of rice, with many plantations concentrated in Piedmont and Lombardy.
+The numerous varieties can be categorized into 4 large categories that naturally take into account the characteristics of the grain depending on the length, consistency, and shape, which are:

 Common or Originario.